 Process on Display

-It is home to Vancouver Public School’s early college "School of choice,” STEM-focused program.
-The 80,711 sf facility serves up to 700 students in grades 6 through 12 and is conveniently located at the east entrance of Washington State University Vancouver.
-This allows iTech students to attend college classes and connect with mentors from both institutions.
+iTech is home to Vancouver Public School’s early college “school of choice,” STEM-focused program.
+The 80,711 SF facility serves up to 700 students in grades 6 through 12, and is conveniently located at the east entrance of Washington State University-Vancouver.

-The school’s curriculum focuses on project-based learning, weaving multiple subjects together and requiring students to think about a problem from multiple angles.
+The iTech curriculum focuses on project-based learning, weaving multiple subjects together and requiring students to think about a problem from multiple angles.
 This progressive approach is reflected throughout the design and in the building’s story.
-Each of the spaces and classrooms connects through a grand central area for presentations and events, showcasing students’ work and organically supporting peer-to-peer collaboration.
+Each of the spaces and classrooms is connected through a grand, central area for presentations and events, showcasing students’ work, and organically supporting peer-to-peer collaboration.
 This goes to the root of iTech’s central theme, “process on display.”

 Part of iTech’s innovative learning environment is the natural integration of elements that promote wellness, movement, and mental health.
-One of the school’s signature features is the "turfnasium," a reimagined turf gymnasium that brings the outdoors in.
-The infusion of outdoor play space places emphasis on the connection between mental and physical health.
-And true to the schools encouragements of “outside the box” thinking, the Turfnasium offers a unique and fun location to play and exercise.
+One of the school’s signature features is the “Turfnasium,” a reimagined turf gymnasium that brings the outdoors in.
+The infusion of outdoor play space emphasizes the connection between mental and physical health.
+True to the school’s encouragement of “outside the box” thinking, the Turfnasium offers a unique, fun location to play and exercise.

 The building takes its shape and aesthetic from the surrounding topography and foliage, harmonizing its interior elements with the natural elements outside.
 This includes orienting it to maximize natural daylighting levels and views of the building’s natural surroundings, both of which have proven neurological benefits to students in learning environments.